spynix/sui/README.md

   toolbar it will orphan the tooltip.

 - Tooltip
-  - As stated above, they work but there's no way to remove them once created.
+  - As stated above, they work but there's no way to remove them cleanly once created.

   - Tooltips currently do not **RE**position themselves to prevent occlusion of the tooltip by the viewport.
 This is desired, simply not written yet.

+  - The tooltips currently also feel like those really lame tooltips you find on websites every so often.
+I think this is mostly because even if you leave a mouseover target before the "show this element's tooltip" function starts, it won't cancel showing it.  ...it might also help to have the connectors working too.
+Just thinking out loud.

 ##Ideology